dimitri-nicolo/calico/v2.1/getting-started/cnx/simple-policy-cnx/index.md

 In {{site.prodname}} Manager, head to the dashboard view.
 You will see graphs associated with allowed packets/bytes and denied packets/bytes.
 The graphs represent the rates at which packets/bytes are being allowed or denied and are time windowed.

 Now if we wanted to dig in further and find out what's causing the packets to be denied, we could take a look at the **Packets by Policy** bar graph.
 Each individual bar represents a policy that has either denied or allowed a packet.
-Also, the policies shown by the graph, just like the rest of the darshboard graphs, are time-windowed i.e. they will reflect only the ones that were recently exercised.
+Also, the policies shown by the graph, just like the rest of the dashboard graphs, are time-windowed i.e. they will reflect only the ones that were recently exercised.

 > **Note**: The `NetworkPolicy` spec for [`default-deny`]({{site.baseurl}}/{{page.version}}/getting-started/cnx/simple-policy-cnx/#enable-isolation) does not come configured
 > with any rules.
 This policy results in a 'default deny' because of how it is [evaluated]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/tier#how-policy-is-evaluated).
 A packet will be dropped if the policies (like default-deny in this case) affecting the